Grower Glossary – CUpdated 18 days ago

 A non-psychoactive cannabinoid known for its calming and therapeutic properties.
 Found in both hemp and certain cannabis cultivars.

-Higher CBD content is achieved with genetics bred for expression and stable flower development under optimal light and nutrient balance.
+Higher CBD content comes from genetics bred for expression plus stable flower development under optimal light and nutrient balance.

 CBG (Cannabigerol)